gst4158/Action-on-scroll/README.md

 * For an example of this in action you can look at the above example link.

-* This has been tested on Firefox, Chrome, and IE9+ and works.
+* This has been tested on Firefox, Chrome, and IE9+.